Ski Northern BC this Winter

 Right inside the town of Nelson itself are falls that, while short, are powerfully mesmerizing.
 Cottonwood Falls reside at one end of a park of the same name – Cottonwood Falls Park — with amenities like a gazebo and a path through a Japanese-style garden.
 The falls were still pumping in late summer when I visited and you can get right up next to them which helps you feel sucked in.
 You’ll also experience a little of Nelson’s free-spirited culture here; drum circles, yoga groups, slackliners, etc. all use this tucked-away park to gather and celebrate their varied interests.
 This is the shortest of the falls, both in terms of height and length of approach time, so it’s worth pairing up with a picnic.

 My friend kidnapped me from work one afternoon, telling me she was taking me for a short hike.
 “We’ll only be gone for three hours,” she promised.
-Headed up the highway toward Castlegar from Nelson, we took the Glade ferry crossing and parked at the end of the main road running parallel to the river.
+Headed up the highway toward Castlegar from Nelson, we took the Glade ferry crossing and found the parking area across the Glade Creek Bridge.
 The path, it being early March, still had snow on it, but my trail crampons made easy work of it.
 I wasn’t expecting much, judging on the size of the creek, but when we reached the falls, I was taken aback.
 Trees and moss nearly shrouded the rocks it tumbled onto, fed by the spray of the falling water.
 It’s the kind of waterfall that makes you feel a bit humbled to be in its midst.
 If the water is shallow enough under it, there are some great photo opportunities in front of this spot.

 There are two ways up to the falls; one trail takes off on the left side of the creek and follows it up, the other starts on the right in the forest and joins up with the creek later along.
 I recommend the latter; it allows you to walk directly under the falls unlike the first, which brings you on top of it (and it’s harder to get a good view).